Are saunas and ice baths good for wrestlers?

 Have you tried protecting yourself during your workouts?

-✅ Earmuffs to avoid cauliflower
+✅ Earmuffs to prevent "cauliflower"

-✅ Impact knee pads for floor positions
+✅ Impact knee pads for ground positions

 👉 Check out our specialized collection:

-🔗 See protections for Grappling and BJJ
+🔗 View protective gear for grappling and BJJ

 And you?
 Have you tried ice baths or saunas after training?
 Did you notice a difference?